Wednesday, 10 February 2016

 ─ "I haven’t.
 But you only have my word."

-─ "And besides your words I have your glance, your tears, your heart that I begin to see naked, as I almost see your body.
-Your heart has taken off the disguise that was hiding it and now you start to wear new clothes and who knows in what costumes I have yet to see you.
-Leave your anguish, Luke.
-I seem to see the skin of a man of integrity.
+─ "And besides your words I have that glance in your eyes, your tears, your heart that I begin to see naked, as I almost see your body.
+Your heart has taken off the disguise that was hiding it and now you start to wear new clothes and who knows in what costumes I will still see you.
+Forget your anguish, Luke.
+I seem to be watching the skin of a man of integrity.
 Don't let the spectrum of who you were and no longer want to be ruin the rest of your life."

 ─ "You are wise, Lucy.
 I might talk to you again.
 I have to go to my house, there, in Knightsbridge Street, where I live with my brother.
 At least to get dressed.
 And I could come up again."